kj851/CloudPulse/README.md

 ## Usage

-1. Use the desktop launcher to open the app window.
+1. Use the desktop launcher to open the app window (MacOS and Windows).
 2. Select cloud provider, query type, and date ranges in the sidebar.
 3. Enable forecasting or mock data for local testing.